2023 CFP National Championship Odds Tracker

 Big Ten Teams

-The Big Ten is just one of three conferences that has won a CFP National Championship.
-Ohio State won the very first edition back in 2015.
+Ohio State won the very first edition of the CFP back in 2015.

-The Buckeyes lost in the semifinals in both 2017 and 2020.
-Michigan State made an appearance in 2016, but were hammered 38-0 in the semifinal by Alabama.
+The Buckeyes lost in the semifinals in both 2017 and 2020, and the title game in 2021.
+Michigan State made an appearance in the CFP in 2016, but were hammered 38-0 in the semifinal by Alabama.

 Oregon is responsible for the PAC-12’s only CFP National Championship appearance.
 The Ducks lost 42-20 in the very first edition.

 Washington is the only team from the conference to make it back to the playoff since then.

-The SEC is the only conference to ever send two teams to the same playoff.
+The SEC is the only conference to ever send two teams to the same playoff (which it’s done three times).
 Both Alabama and Georgia were a part of the 2018 CFP, and actually met in the National Championship, as well.
+In 2021, Alabama and Florida both qualified.
+In 2022, Georgia and Bama met in the title game again.

 College Football Playoff Appearances & Records